Has anyone ever said to you, in a futile bid to cut back your gaming habit, “you won’t make money playing video games ”?

 - Become a games tester

 Setting up a gaming blog is probably the simplest and easiest way to start earning money from video games.
-Gaming is a hugely popular topic on the internet and there are countless amounts of things you could write about that are video game related.
+Gaming is a hugely popular topic on the internet and there are countless things you could write about that are video game related.
 For example you could set up a straightforward review site, where you give your verdict on all the latest releases.
 You could set up a site that looks back at games of the past, or even one that looks at particular topics in video games, for example there are currently very popular feminist blogs looking at the portrayal of female characters in video games.

 Don’t forget to make your blog stand out.
 Writing reviews is great, but what is going to make readers take a look at your review rather than those from an already established source?
 Readers will be looking for something unique that only you can give them; if you can manage that you’re likely to gain a substantial loyal following.